edgedb/edgedb/docs/guides/migrations/guide.rst

     ONTO ...
     Alternatively, revert the changes to the file.

-You can also create a migration that combines schema changes and data.
+Aside from exclusive data migrations, you can also create a migration that combines schema changes *and* data.
-This is even easier, since it doesn't even require appending ``allow-empty`` to the command.
+This is even easier, since it doesn't even require appending ``--allow-empty`` to the command.
 Just do the following:

-- Change your schema,
+1. Change your schema
-- Type ``edgedb migration create`` and respond to the CLI's questions,
+2. Type ``edgedb migration create`` and respond to the CLI's questions
-- Add your queries to the file (best done on the bottom after the DDL statements have changed the schema),
+3. Add your queries to the file (best done on the bottom after the DDL statements have changed the schema)
-- Type ``edgedb migrate`` and change the migration name to the suggested name,
+4. Type ``edgedb migrate`` and change the migration name to the suggested name
-- Type ``edgedb migrate`` again.
+5. Type ``edgedb migrate`` again

 The `EdgeDB tutorial <tutorial_>`_ is a good example of a database set up with both a schema migration and a data migration.
-Setting up a database with schema changes in one file and default data in a second file is a nice way to separate the two operations and maintain high readability at the same time.
-These two files can be `seen here
+Setting up a database with `schema changes in one file and default data in a second file <tutorial_files_>`_ is a nice way to separate the two operations and maintain high readability at the same time.
-<tutorial_files_>`_.

 Squashing migrations
 ====================

-Users often end up making frequent changes to their schema because of how effortless it is to do.
-(And in the next section we will learn about EdgeDB Watch, which is ever more effortless!)
-This leads to an interesting side effect: lots of ``.edgeql`` files, many of which represent trials and approaches that don't end up making it to the final form for your schema.
+Users often end up making many changes to their schema because of how effortless it is to do.
+(And in the next section we will learn about EdgeDB Watch, which is even more effortless!)
+This leads to an interesting side effect: lots of ``.edgeql`` files, many of which represent trials and approaches that don't end up making it to the final schema.

 Once you are done, you might want to squash the migrations into a single file.
 This is especially nice if you need to frequently initialize